guigolab/LyRic/README.md

 - a set of high-quality RNA Transcript Models (TMs) mapped onto a genome sequence, based on Long-Read (LR) sequencing data (*e.g.* from the ONT or PacBio platforms)
 - various summary statistics plots and analysis results that describe the input and output data in details
-- an interactive HTML table reporting statistics for each input sample
+- an interactive HTML table reporting statistics for each input sample, enabling easy and intuitive sample-to-sample comparison
 - a [UCSC Track Hub](http://genome.cse.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) to display output TMs as well as various other tracks produced by LyRic.

 # Dependencies